DrPrime01/frontend-Mentor-Challenge-1/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+Features
+  Company
+  Careers
+  About

+  Login
+  Register

+  Make remote work

+  Get your team in sync, no matter your location.
+Streamline processes, create team rituals, and watch productivity soar.

+  Learn more